 “That’s better!” said Smaug.
 “But don’t let your imagination run away with you!”

 The conversation is laden with meaning.
 Note Smaug allowing himself to feel flattered even as he knows that Bilbo is trying to distract him.
-Note Bilbo’s continuing pride as he feels he is getting the better of Smaug, wrongly.
-Note Bilbo’s wit and intelligence in coming up with this “riddle-talk” from the sum of his own adventures, like a mini clip-show, while Smaug eagerly maintains control of the conversation by egging Bilbo on.
+Note Bilbo’s continuing pride as he outlines his accomplishments and feels he is getting the better of Smaug, wrongly.
+Note Bilbo’s wit and intelligence in coming up with this “riddle-talk” from the sum of his own adventures, like a mini clip-show, while Smaug eagerly maintains control of the conversation by egging Bilbo on (“clue-finder” is actually a reference to a dropped plot-point, where Bilbo would have followed a thread, or “clew”, of spider’s web to find the dwarves in Mirkwood).
 Most importantly, note that Smaug is getting far more out of the conversation than Bilbo, learning about this adversary bit-by-bit.

 Case in point: while Bilbo is right in “the way to talk to dragons“, seeking to confuse and befuddle them by appealing to their own logic and inquisitiveness, he’s just put Lake-town in a whole heap of trouble: